adamkayal/spacestagram/README.md

 # Spacestagram
 Image-sharing application created as part of the application process for the Shopify Front End Developer Intern Challenge (Winter 2022).
-It uses Firebase for user authentication, deployment and hosting.
+It uses ReactJS (Hooks), Axios to perform the GET request to NASA's API, and Firebase for user authentication, deployment and hosting.

 **[Click here to view the deployed version](https://adamkayal-spacestagram.web.app/)**